gridsome/gridsome.org/blog/2019-10-08-integrate-infinite-loading/index.md

 }
 ```

-This is a pretty typical way to do traditional pagintation, but we're not going to include a pager component in the UI.
+This is a pretty typical way to do traditional paginatation, but we're not going to include a pager component in the UI.

 ### `<script>`